Blood in the Urine

 Blood in the urine means there are red blood cells (RBCs) in the urine.
 Often the urine looks normal to the naked eye.
-But when checked under a microscope, it contains a high number of red blood cells.
-In some cases the urine is pink, red, or the color of tea.
+But when checked under a microscope, it contains a high number of RBCs.
+In some cases, the urine is pink, red, or the color of tea.
 This can be seen without a microscope.

 What causes blood in the urine?

 Many of the causes of blood in the urine are not serious.
 For example, heavy exercise may cause blood in the urine.
 This often goes away in a day.

 Other more serious causes include: